SpinachR/research_ideas/README.md

 # Domain adaptation
 1. GradMix: Multi-source Transfer across Domains and Tasks
 2. Cluster Alignment with a Teacher for Unsupervised Domain Adaptation
+   Cluster alignment with a teacher can effectively incorporate the discriminative clustering structures in both domains for better adaptation.
+   CAT leverages a teacher model to reliably discover the class-conditional structure in the feature space.
+Then, it forces the features of both the source and the target domains to form discriminative class-conditional clusters and aligns the corresponding clusters across domains.
+   a.
+Discover the class-conditional structures in feature space and reshape them to be discriminative clusters.
+Source domain is ok since we have labels, target domain is completed by pseudo labels obtained by ensembled models.
+Clustering-loss: two features belongs to the same clusters should be close, different class features should be far apart (a hinge loss) SNTG loss -- teacher graph, gathering low-dimensional feature mapping.
+   b.
+Cluster alignment via conditional feature matching: the source features and target features belong to the same class should be similar, similar to feature matching.
+   c.
+Combining CAT with marginal distributional alignment, i.e., DANN or RevGrad

 3. FixBi: Bridging Domain Spaces for Unsupervised Domain Adaptation

 # Distillation